ATTACKING THE EXPERT'S OPINION

 - The structure of every opinion: O = R + 2F

-- Critical listening skills (a quick test)
+- Cross-examiner's critical listening skills

 10:00 - 10:10 a.m.
 Break